 Life coaching is the practice of advising clients on a wide range of life decisions, from career planning to relationships.
 You’ll need a broad range of people skills to do this job well, and it certainly wouldn’t hurt to have a background in the helping professions, like psychology or social work.

 Working as a pet sitter is a great job for any animal lover.
-You get to hang out with dogs and cats, take them for walks, play with them and keep them entertained, and generally keep an eye on them.
+You get to hang out with dogs and cats, take them for walks, play with them, keep them entertained and generally keep an eye on them.
 Apart from walking, it’s not a terribly physically demanding job.

-While you used to have to put up flyers and take out ads in the paper to connect with clients in this gig, you can now utilize an app called Rover to find clients.
+While you used to have to put up flyers and take out ads in the paper to connect with clients in this gig, you can now utilize apps like Rover and Wag! to find clients.
 Rover connects pet owners with pet sitters in a review-driven app that’s super easy to use.
 Creating an account is free, so it can’t hurt to give it a try.
 Check out our Rover review to learn more.

-Much like Rover, but for humans, SitterCity connects families with children in need of babysitters with sitters in their immediate area.
-Like Rover, SitterCity is free to sign up for, so you can check it out at no risk.
+Much like Rover, but for humans, Sittercity and Care.com connect families with children in need of babysitters with sitters in their immediate area.
+Like Rover, Sittercity and Care.com are free to sign up for, so you can check it out at no risk.

 Data entry might be the most entry-level job on this list.
 It consists of entering data from one source into another format.
 So you might convert a list of scanned numbers into an Excel spreadsheet, for example.
 The job requires very few prerequisite skills or experience.